tonyarnold/symphony-ckeditor/README.markdown

 This extension provides [CKEditor](http://ckeditor.com/) as text-formatter for Symphony CMS.
 For further information about the editor please visit [www.ckeditor.com](http://ckeditor.com/).

-It is based upon code found in [Nils Hörrmann's WYMEditor](http://github.com/nilshoerrmann/wymeditor).
+It is based upon code found in [Nils H&ouml;rrmann's WYMEditor](http://github.com/nilshoerrmann/wymeditor).